How I Think

 Own the outcome, not just the screens.

-“My career so far has been embedded inside product companies, where design work is tied to shipped outcomes.
-That means sitting with PMs and engineers in sprint planning, pushing back on feature creep, and measuring success in user and business impact — not only handoff decks.”
+I have always been embedded inside product companies — not agencies, not studios.
+Design work here is tied directly to shipped outcomes: retention, activation, task completion, support deflection.
+That means sitting in sprint planning, pushing back on feature creep, and measuring success in user and business impact — not only handoff decks.

 A design system is a shared language, not a component kit.

-“Contributing to the Cylance design system while working on Aurora Unified Portal taught me that a design system succeeds when engineers stop asking 'which variant?' and PMs stop asking 'does this exist?'.
-The value is not in Figma — it is in the alignment it creates across every team that ships product.”
+A design system works when engineers stop asking 'which variant?' and PMs stop asking 'does this exist?'.
+I have built and contributed to systems across security platforms, enterprise billing tools, and HRMS products.
+The value is never in Figma — it is in the shared understanding it creates across every team that ships product.

 Being the only designer is the sharpest education.